MaterializeInc/materialize/doc/developer/design/20230411_faster_dataflow_shutdown.md

 The fuse operator is instantiated with a token reference that it uses to observe dataflow shutdowns.
 As long as there are still other holders of the token, it simply forwards all updates received on its inputs to its outputs.
-Once the token has been dropped by everyone else, it advances its output to the empty frontier and discards all input updates.
+Once the token has been dropped by everyone else, it discards all input updates.

+In addition to discarding updates when the token is dropped, the fuse operator can also immediately advance its output to the empty frontier.
+This is not a requirement for solving divergent WMR cancellation, as dropping data updates is sufficient for reaching a fixpoint.
+Rather, immediately advancing to the empty frontier is a measure to speed up shutdown of the operators downstream of the fuse operator.
+It allows them to observe the empty import frontier as soon as the token is dropped, potentially long before the input to the fuse operator has produced all of its remaining outputs and advanced to the empty frontier.
+We propose implementing this performance optimization in the fuse operator, even though it is not strictly required, because it has low implementation complexity and little associated risk.

 [#18718] provides the described fuse operator implementation, and applies it to the cancellation of WMR dataflows.

 [#18718]: https://github.com/MaterializeInc/materialize/pull/18718